Jacobs Technion-Cornell Dual Master of Science Degrees with a Concentration in Health Tech

 Associate Dean and Robert V. Tishman ’37 Professor

-Itai Gurvich is an Associate Professor at Cornell Tech and in the Operations Research and Information Engineering Department at Cornell University.
+Itai Gurvich is a Visiting Professor at Cornell Tech and in the Operations Research and Information Engineering Department at Cornell University.
 Department.
 He earned a PhD from the Decision, Risk and Operations department at Columbia University’s Graduate School of Business.
 He spent 8 years teaching at the Kellogg School of Management at Northwestern University.
 His research interests include performance analysis and optimization of human-operated processing networks, the theory of stochastic-process approximation and the application of operations research and statistical tools to healthcare processes.

 Nicola Dell is an Assistant Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.
 Her research interests are in information and communication technologies for development (ICTD), human-computer interaction (HCI) and mobile computing.
 Nicki’s main focus is on designing, building and evaluating systems that improve the lives of under-served populations in low income regions.
 To do this, she partners with NGOs and government ministries to create and deploy systems that have a positive impact in the world.
 Nicki completed her PhD in Computer Science and Engineering at the University of Washington.

 Nathan Kallus is an Assistant Professor in the School of Operations Research and Information Engineering and Cornell Tech at Cornell University.
 Nathan’s research interests include personalization; optimization, especially under uncertainty; causal inference; sequential decision making; credible and robust inference; and algorithmic fairness.
 He holds a PhD in Operations Research from MIT as well as a BA in Mathematics and a BS in Computer Science both from UC Berkeley.
 Before coming to Cornell, Nathan was a Visiting Scholar at USC’s Department of Data Sciences and Operations and a Postdoctoral Associate at MIT’s Operations Research and Statistics group.